 |Bat||Right-hand||Best Bat||First Class - 69 v Lancashire at Canterbury, 2013|

 |Bowl||Left-arm fast-medium||Best Bowl||First Class - 3-36 v Sussex at Horsham, 2013|

-Having already captained the England under 19s, Adam is held in high regard at The Spitfire Ground, St Lawrence and signed his first professional contract with the Club, a three-year deal, aged just 16.
+A former England Under-19 captain, Adam signed his first professional contract with the Club, a three-year deal, aged just 16.